jooh/bindit/docs/usage_partial.rst

    $ chmod u+x freesurfer_wrap
    $ ./freesurfer_wrap recon-all -subjid sub -all -expert /path/to/other/file

-The output of this short command is very similar ro the docker command  we started with, (to actually execute this example instead, you'd want to remove the ``--dryrun`` flag above):
+The output of this short command is very similar to the docker command  we started with, (to actually execute this example instead, you'd want to remove the ``--dryrun`` flag above):